microsoft/azure_arc/docs/overview/_index.md

 * **Manage Kubernetes Apps at scale** - Deploy and manage Kubernetes applications across environments using DevOps techniques.
 Ensure that applications are deployed and configured from source control consistently.

-* **Run data services anywhere** - Get automated patching, upgrades, security and scale on-demand across on-premises, edge and multi-cloud environments for your data estate.
+* **Run Azure services anywhere** - Get automated patching, upgrades, security and scale on-demand across on-premises, edge and multi-cloud environments for your data estate.

 ## Azure Arc Story Time